ConsBiol-unibern/SDMtune/tests/testthat/_snaps/maxentTh.md

       maxentTh(SDMtune:::bm_maxnet)
     Condition
       Error in `maxentTh()`:
       !
-Function available only for <Maxent> objects. x You have supplied a <Maxnet> instead.
+Function available only for <Maxent> models x You have supplied a <Maxnet> instead.